Napier Recreation Ground

 Napier Recreation Ground was a cricket ground in Napier, Hawke's Bay, New Zealand.
 It was located on Carlyle Street, opposite Chaucer Street.

+History

 The ground first held a first-class match when Hawke's Bay played Wellington in 1884.
 Hawke's Bay would play nineteen further first-class matches there, the last of which came in 1913 against Auckland.
 During this period the ground played host to the touring Fijians, Marylebone Cricket Club and Australians.

+In 1908 it hosted a rugby match on the British Lions tour, with the Lions defeating Hawke's Bay 25 to 3.

+By 1919 the Napier City Council had reappropriated the ground's land for a new power house.